ezeio/BookingAPi/README.md

 GET /bookings/{id}/Itenary

 I ran tests on the API using postman.
-I using write automated tests using restassured library.
+I usually write automated tests using restassured library, cucumber and junit.
 Something similar to what I did her: https://github.com/ezeio/MessageAPI